 What You Need to Know About Rice

 Carolina Gold rice, a long-grain rice of slender size and ambition, first surfaced in South Carolina just after our Revolution.
 Clean, sweet, and non-aromatic, it prospered in coastal Carolina and Georgia bogs and did its fluffy separate-grain thing in a traditional black iron hearth pot, or potje, complementing the African-style stews it attended.
-In colonial Charleston, African slave women hand-pounded and winnowed hulls from the rice grains with mortar, pestle, and fanner basket.
+In colonial Charleston, enslaved African women hand-pounded and winnowed hulls from the rice grains with mortar, pestle, and fanner basket.
 The resulting rice, scrubbed golden white through abrasion, contained whole and broken grains, with germ and flecks of bran intact.
 Its flavor and texture were exquisite.
 Barely a long-grain rice by definition and nearly a medium-grain in its dimension and diversity of cooking application, Carolina Gold had attributes substantial enough to appeal to a broad international market.

 The Civil War brought the culture and cuisine of Charleston to its knees, and though Carolina Gold continued to set quality standards for American rice into the 20th century, it ultimately lost ground to new varieties and became, after the Depression, virtually extinct.
 In the mid-1980s, a plantation owner from Savannah collected stores of Carolina Gold from a United States Department of Agriculture (USDA) seed bank and repatriated the rice to its former home along the coastal wetlands south of Charleston.
-Anson Mills began growing heirloom Carolina Gold for research in 1998 and today has organic rice fields in Georgia, North and South Carolina, and Texas.
+Anson Mills began growing heirloom Carolina Gold for research in 1998 and today has rice fields in Georgia, North and South Carolina, and Texas.

 “New crop rice,” the name designate for Anson Mills Carolina Gold, refers to rice that is milled and cooked within two months of harvest.
 The appeal of new crop rice (which is nearly a religion in Japan) lies in its delicate fresh flavor and lush, pearly mouthfeel, qualities derived from the immature starch character of the kernels themselves, and because the rice has not been dried down.
 By contrast, most rice in the United States is harvested and run over a high-heat drying table, a process that converts the kernels to mature, aged rice with no remaining new crop quality.
 Unlike mature rice, new crop Carolina Gold retains subtle traces of field greenery in its aroma and flavor, particularly green tea and almond.
 For practical purposes, Anson Mills extends the life and character of new crop rice by storing unhulled rice in the freezer until it is milled, and returns colonial-style Carolina Gold rice with state-of-the-art milling technology designed by engineers in California and Japan.
 It is the only rice of its kind produced in the United States.